What Is Bounce Rate? Your Analytics Tool Is Probably Measuring It Wrong

 How bounce rate is calculated (three different answers)

-Here's the part that trips everyone up.
 There is no single definition of bounce rate.
-There are at least three, and they give you wildly different numbers for the same website.
+There are at least three.
+And they hand you very different numbers for the very same website.

-Universal Analytics (2005-2023) had the simplest definition: a bounce is a single-page session.
-Period.
-If someone landed on your blog post, read the entire 3,000-word article for 12 minutes, and then closed the tab, that was a bounce.
-If they landed on your homepage and hit the back button in half a second, that was also a bounce.
-Both counted exactly the same way.
+Universal Analytics (2005-2023) had the simplest definition.
+A bounce is a single-page session.
+Someone lands on your blog post, reads the whole 3,000-word article for 12 minutes, then closes the tab.
+Bounce.
+Someone lands on your homepage and hits back in half a second.
+Also a bounce.
+Same site, same metric, both counted as the exact same thing.

 The formula was: Bounce Rate = Single-page sessions / Total sessions

-This was widely criticized for being misleading, and Google eventually retired Universal Analytics on July 1, 2023.
+People called it misleading for years.
+So Google eventually retired Universal Analytics on July 1, 2023.

-Google Analytics 4 (2020-present) redefined the metric entirely.
+Google Analytics 4 (2020-present) rebuilt the metric from scratch.
 In GA4, bounce rate is the inverse of engagement rate.
-A session is "engaged" if it meets any one of three criteria: lasted 10 seconds or longer, had a key event (conversion), or included 2 or more pageviews.
+A session counts as "engaged" if it does any one of three things: it lasts 10 seconds or longer, it fires a key event (a conversion), or it loads 2 or more pages.
 Everything else is a bounce.

 The formula is: Bounce Rate = 100% - Engagement Rate

-This is a big improvement.
-That visitor who read your article for 12 minutes?
-Not a bounce in GA4.
-But the 10-second threshold is still somewhat arbitrary.
-You can adjust it up to 60 seconds in your Data Stream settings, but most people never change the default.
+This is a real step up.
+That visitor who read your article for 12 minutes is no longer a bounce in GA4.
+But 10 seconds is still a number someone picked out of the air.
+You can adjust it up to 60 seconds in your Data Stream settings.
+Almost nobody does.
+The default just sits there, quietly deciding half your traffic.

-Fun fact: when GA4 first launched in October 2020, it didn't include bounce rate at all.
-Google positioned engagement rate as the replacement.
-The pushback was so strong that they added bounce rate back in July 2022, but with the new definition.
+One detail people forget.
+When GA4 first launched in October 2020, it shipped with no bounce rate at all.
+Google put engagement rate in its place and expected everyone to move on.
+The pushback was loud enough that they added bounce rate back in July 2022, this time with the new definition.

-Engagement-based tools like Clickport take a multi-signal approach.
-We don't rely on a single threshold.
-A visitor is only counted as a bounce if all four of these are true: single pageview, no outbound clicks, less than 25% scroll depth, and less than 15 seconds on the page.
+Engagement-based tools like Clickport read more than one signal.
+No single threshold gets to decide on its own.
+A visitor counts as a bounce only when all four of these are true: single pageview, no outbound clicks, less than 25% scroll depth, and less than 15 seconds on the page.

 Same visitor, three different answers